freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/send-and-display-chat-messages.english.md

 In <code>client.js</code>, you should now listen for event <code>'chat message'</code> and, when received, append a list item to <code>#messages</code> with the name a colon and the message!

 At this point the chat should be fully functional and sending messages across all clients!

 Submit your page when you think you've got it right.
-If you're running into errors, you can check out the project up to this point <a href='https://gist.github.com/JosephLivengood/3e4b7750f6cd42feaa2768458d682136' target='_blank'>here for the server</a> and <a href='https://gist.github.com/JosephLivengood/41ba76348df3013b7870dc64861de744' target='_blank'>here for the client</a>.
+If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/d7af9864375207e254f73262976d2016'>here</a>.

 </section>